woossi0/suite/docs/usermanual/source/sysadmin/startup/index.rst

    A sample start.ini file

+This file contains a mix of JVM parameters (such as memory settings) and system properties.
 There is a section titled :guilabel:`other geoserver options` where startup options can go, but the specific order is not important.
 Each option must be on its own line.

 For example, to revert to the legacy handling of CRS values in GeoJSON WFS output: